Icelk/kvarn.org/public/features/index.md

 The Kvarn [ecosystem](/ecosystem/) has extensions for many common website features.

+-   [Automatic HTTPS certificates](#automatic-certificates): Kvarn handles your certificates for you—no need to renew or use `certbot` to get certificates.
 -   [Kvarn auth](https://crates.io/crates/kvarn-auth): A fast, simple, and customizable authentication extension.
     It provides a JWT implementation with support for persistent logins and validation servers.
 -   [Kvarn search](#full-text-search-engine): A site search engine.
 You can try it out on the [front page](/).